2dchaos/UO_Art_Merge/readme.md

 # Disclaimer

-This was coded and made by Praxiiz of the servUO community in 2014.
-For personal reasons he had to delete it.
+This was coded and made by Praxiiz of the servUO community a few years ago, but For personal reasons he had to delete it.

 A member of the community archived the code and decided to kindly share with me, so I'm putting it here for archival purposes.